 The CIPURSE[TM] CL is a delivery option.
 If the CIPURSE[TM] CL is on board the belonging security functional requirements are fulfilled else the functionality is not on board and the security functional requirements are not covered.
+The CIPURSE[TM] CL operation requires the presence of the SCP.

-7.1.4.4.1 CIPURSETM CL Cryptographic Functions
+7.1.4.4.1 CIPURSE[TM] CL Cryptographic Functions